sagefantasma/SimplifiedMemoryManager/README.md

 # SimplifiedMemoryManager
-A C# library that simplifies
+A C# library that simplifies and streamlines memory management of processes.